-Whether you have oily skin, acne, dry patches or sensitive skin, chances are you suffer from at least one inevitable bugbear when it comes to the condition of your skin.
-Hormones, pollution, the weather, and stress all play a part in determining the look and feel of your body.
+Whether you have oily, dry, sensitive skin or acne, chances are you suffer from at least one inevitable bugbear when it comes to the condition of your skin.
+Hormones, pollution, the weather and stress all play a part in determining the look and feel of your body.
 So how do you keep your body’s largest organ under check?
-Two words.
-Natural ingredients.
+Two concepts: skin care and natural remedies.
 With their antioxidant and vitamin-rich properties, natural ingredients treat niggling skin problems from the inside out.

 Rather than causing more damage like many harsh chemicals and expensive scrubs can, gifts from nature will treat your skin like a lifelong friend.
 So, raid your kitchen cupboard.
 We’ve rounded up 4 of the best natural remedies for skin problems so you can rest assured your skin is getting the love it deserves.
 Discover how to make DIY face masks, scrubs and at-home moisturisers using essential oils, honey, coconut oil, avocado and more.
 Ready.
 Set.
 Go!

-Try our avocado and honey DIY mask to reveal clearer, softer skin.
+Try our avocado and honey DIY mask to reveal clearer skin.

 -1 tablespoon of honey

-2. Use a spoon to remove the avocado and place into a bowl, being careful not to waste any of fruity goodness.
+- Use a spoon to remove the avocado and place into a bowl, being careful not to waste any fruity goodness.

-Suffer from oily patches?
-Don’t panic.
+If you suffer from oily skin, don’t panic.
 The age-old secret is out.
 Coconut oil has been used for generations to feed and moisturise skin due to its highly nutritious value.
-Containing vitamin E and K, it helps hydrate the skin and regulate the production of sebum, which reduces tell-tale oily patches.
-It’s also suitable for sensitive facial skin.
+Containing vitamin E and K, it helps hydrate the skin and regulate sebum production, which reduces tell-tale oily patches.
+It’s also suitable for sensitive skin.
 Don’t miss our DIY moisturiser recipe containing the magic of coconut oil to help banish oily skin for good.

 -A few drops of essential oils

 Our top tips: A good beauty hack is to apply it before bed.
-Your skin will repair and hydrate overnight, revealing softer, more radiant skin by morning.
+Your skin will repair and hydrate overnight, revealing softer and more radiant by morning.

-If you suffer from excessively oily skin, it might be an idea to add a few drops of coconut oil to your normal moisturiser and see how you go.
+If you suffer from excessively oily skin, it might be a great idea to add a few drops of coconut oil to your normal moisturiser and see how you go.
 This will hydrate without adding too much oil.